Photo by René Treece Roberts.

-Todd's shared and solo patent projects include The Laptop Strap (a minimalist adhesive that turns your laptop into a wearable device) and Limber Bows (a re-curved shoulder-height alternative to hiking poles) launched in 2021.
+Todd's shared and solo patent projects include The Laptop Strap (a minimalist adhesive that turns a laptop into a wearable device) and Limber Bows (a re-curved shoulder-height alternative to hiking poles).

 His public artworks include a train-based VR "thrill ride", a building projection, a river installation, and an AR spirit-guided nature tour — projects that have attracted major grants, awards, and sponsors such as The Minneapolis Star Tribune, The Northern Spark Arts Festival, The University of Minnesota Medical School, The Poetry Foundation, Volkswagen of America, and the Clinton White House.

 Todd's four poetry collections are published by W. W. Norton & Co.
 He has an MFA in Poetry from the University of Alaska-Anchorage.
 Todd's poems have appeared in The New Yorker, Poetry, National Public Radio, The London Times, American Poetry Review, Georgia Review, New England Review, The Sun, Best American Poetry, and many anthologies.
 His poetry has been recognized with Prairie Schooner's Glenna Luschei Prize, Virginia Quarterly Review's Balch Prize, the Minnesota Book Award, the Midwest Booksellers' Choice Award, various fellowships, and eleven Pushcart nominations.

 His lyrics for choir and solo voice have been performed at Kennedy Center, Carnegie Hall, and around the world.
-Recognitions include two features on a Grammy nominated album, and many high-profile commissions, including the Brock Memorial Commission from the American Choral Directors' Association.
+Recognitions include features on two Grammy nominated albums, a regional Emmy, and many high-profile commissions, including the Brock Memorial Commission from the American Choral Directors' Association.

 He has worked with 150 filmmakers, and Pulitzer-winning and early-career poets alike, on poetry films that have been presented in Cannes, London, Dublin, New York, LA and elsewhere.
 His film company, Motionpoems, has been recognized with two regional Emmys and by the National Book Foundation's "Innovations in Reading" Award, and received a $125,000 Knight Arts Challenge, among dozens of awards, citations, and festival laurels.

 His first children's book, The Boy Who Said Wow, is forthcoming from Simon & Schuster's Beach Lane imprint.

-Todd grew up on an 80-acre cattle farm in Wisconsin and attended St. Olaf College and the University of Alaska–Anchorage.
-In 2018, he sold all his possessions and quit his lease.
-A nomad, he has since circled the globe on a series of 30 consecutive house-sits and dozens of short term rentals, most recently in Page AZ, Austin TX, and Long Beach CA.
+Todd grew up on an 80-acre cattle farm near Fall Creek, Wisconsin, and attended St. Olaf College and the University of Alaska–Anchorage.
+In 2018, he sold all his possessions and gave up a permanent address.
+A nomad, he has since circled the globe on a series of 30 consecutive house-sits and dozens of short term rentals, most recently in Austin, Long Beach, Bozeman, Lisbon, Asheville, and New Orleans.

 In the media

-These outlets, among many others, have recognized Todd Boss Originals:
+These outlets, among others, have recognized Todd Boss Originals:

-Todd's currently at work on a book, a musical, consumer product launches, A.R. installations,
+Todd's currently at work on a novel, a second children's book, consumer product launches,

-a writer's workshop, a writing contest, and a gift box concept.
+a writer's workshop, a podcast, and a gift box concept.